Biography of Michel Desmarquet (1931-2018), written by Dr. Tom Chalko.

-After the first day of drilling, Michel realized that he had made a mistake.
+After the first day of drills, Michel realized that he had made a mistake.
 When the general arrived to inspect the recruits, Michel ran out of line, shook the general's hand and announced loudly that he wanted to go home.
 Everyone present burst out laughing because they had never seen anything like that before.

 Michel's adventures in the French army in central Africa deserve a separate book.
 When he told me about them - when I visited him in 1996 - we both laughed so much that our stomach muscles ached nonstop for two weeks.
 To this day, in the French military in Africa, Michel's exploits are known, because their descriptions are passed down by soldiers from generation to generation.
 In short, Michel, with the help of his innate sense of humor, spoiled military discipline as much as he could and no disciplinary punishment had the intended effect.

 France then waged a war in Vietnam and recruited Africans to fight for them in Vietnam.
 When Michel was sent to a military prison, where African natives were guards, he learned several local dialects.
-This skill allowed him to spoil the plans of recruiting Africans to the French army in Vietnam with great success.
+This skill allowed him to systematically spoil the plans of recruiting Africans to the French army in Vietnam with great success.

 After returning to Earth, Michel encountered numerous difficulties.
 Since he has never written anything in his life, except letters to his parents, it took him ~3 years to write a book by hand in French under the telepathic guidance of Thao, his mentor from Thiaoouba.